 It is interesting to note that 45% of the digital marketing companies have less than 10 employees, while 33% have less than 30 people.
 For these 78% of the companies, their turnover is bound be less than Rs.
 40 lakhs (give or take a few outliers)

-The 10th Jan 2019 GST updates will surely affect these almost 4/5th of the industry including our agency.
+The 10th Jan 2019 GST updates will surely affect these almost 4/5th of the industry including our content writing agency.

 Interested to see what these updates are that will impact the entire domain digital marketing in India?
 Then let’s read on and find out: